EdricChan03/edricchan03.github.io/README.md

 > **NOTE:** Since the site has been upgraded to [`Material2`](https://github.com/angular/material2), the old code will still remain here and will also remain accessible at https://chan4077.github.io/chan4077.github.io_old.

-> **UPDATE:** Since Github Pages can't host single page applications (SPAs), I will be switching over to firebase, available at https://githubpageschan4077.firebaseapp.com.
+> **UPDATE:** Since Github Pages can't host single page applications (SPAs), I will be switching over to firebase (for version 2), available at https://githubpageschan4077.firebaseapp.com.
 Thus, the code here will be back up! :tada:

 There too, is [AngularJS Material](https://material.angularjs.org/latest)!